Fall Down Dead

 Fall Down Dead is a slasher film released in 2007 starring Dominique Swain and Udo Kier.
 The storyline involves a metropolitan city in the grip of fear after rolling blackouts bring out a serial killer dubbed "The Picasso Killer".

 Plot

-One night, in the middle of a blackout, seven strangers trapped in an office building are targeted by the killer as he seeks out the one that knows his true identity.
+One night, in the middle of a blackout, seven strangers trapped in an office building are targeted by the killer as he seeks out the one who has seen his face.